dotnet/docs/docs/framework/winforms/controls/design-time-errors-in-the-windows-forms-designer.md

 Error message: "Unable to add reference '\<reference name>' to the current application.
 Check that a different version of '\<reference name>' is not already referenced."

-Visual Studio was unable to add a reference.
+Visual Studio is unable to add a reference.
 To correct this error, check that a different version of the reference is not already referenced.

 ### Unable to check out the current file

 Error message: "Unable to check out the current file.
 The file may be locked, or you may need to check out the file manually."

-This error arises when a change is made to a file that's currently checked in to source-code control.
+This error arises when you change a file that's currently checked in to source-code control.
 Usually, Visual Studio presents the file checkout dialog box so that the user can check out the file.
 This time, the file was not checked out, perhaps because of a merge conflict during checkout.
 To correct this error, ensure that the file is not locked, and then try to check out the file manually.

 ### Unable to find page named '\<Options dialog box tab name>'